OkanMahmudov/holbertonschool-binary_trees/README.md

 - All prototypes included in `binary_trees.h`.
 - Include guards are used in all header files.
 - Only standard libraries allowed.
-- A visualization print function is provided for debugging but **must not be pushed**.
+- A visualization print function is provided for debugging but **must not be pushed**

-## Data Structures

 GitHub: OkanMahmudov